Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 Picture this: You're getting ready to leave, just grabbing your keys, and your pup begins to spin, jump, maybe even nip at your clothes.
 You're thinking, 'Why can't they just be calm?'

-I've come to understand dogs aren't being "bad" - they're trying to have a conversation, and you may be missing it.
+These dogs aren't being "bad", they're trying to have a conversation, and you may be missing it.

 What Your Brain Hears:

-"My dog is excited/anxious/out of control and needs to learn better manners."
+"My dog is out of control and needs to calm down."

 What Your Dog is Saying: